chainguard-dev/edu/content/chainguard/chainguard-images/getting-started/nemo/index.md

   cgr.dev/chainguard/nemo:latest
 ```

-These options allow access to connected GPU, allocate more shared memory to the container, and put an upper bound on container memory use.
+These options allow access to all available GPUs, allocate a custom amount of shared memory (8 GB) to the container, and set an upper bound on container memory use.

-Running the above for the first time may take a few minutes to pull the NeMo Chainguard Image, currently 4.05 GB.
-Once the image runs, you will be interacting with a bash shell in the running container.
+Running this command for the first time may take a few minutes, since it will download  the NeMo Chainguard Image to your host machine.
+Once the image is pulled and the command runs successfully, you will be interacting with a bash shell in the running container.
 Enter the following commands at the prompt to check the availability of your GPU.

 ```
 $ python